Pituri: Preparation and use

 In central Australia, various species of wild Nicotiana are used.
 Nicotiana gossei and a subspecies of Nicotiana rosulata called Ingulba are preferred.
 In a small area west of the Mulligan River in south-western Queensland, a distinct population of Duboisia hopwoodii, low in nornicotine, has been traditionally used and traded widely.

 Dried leaves are broken up, ground, mixed with ash and chewed to form a "quid" (a roll about the size and shape of a cigarette).
 The ash is thought to raise the pH of the mixture and facilitate the release of nicotine from the plant and its absorption through the mouth wall.
 Various types of wood are burned for ash including species of Acacia, Grevillea and Eucalyptus.
 Acacia salicina, whose ash is very high in the alkali calcium sulphate, is one of the preferred species.

 The quid is chewed from time to time and held behind the lower lip or cheek for long periods, where the thin skin, richly endowed with blood vessels, readily absorbs the nicotine.
 It may be shared with others, passing from person to person until returned to its owner.
 It may be carried pressed behind the ear, under a breast or beneath a head- or arm-band – possibly acting as a nicotine patch.
 A fresh quid may be prepared and held in the mouth while sleeping, so that for some chewers nicotine absorption is constant.

 Pharmacology

 At first, nicotine acts as a stimulant, boosting the production or availability of chemicals such as acetylcholine, norepinephrine, dopamine, beta-endorphin and serotonin in the brain and other parts of the body.
 After sustained use, though, the body's ability to maintain heightened levels of these chemicals is temporarily exhausted and nicotine begins to act as a depressant and in high doses may induce stupor or trance.

 Trade

 In traditional Aboriginal Australia there was an extensive network of trade routes across the continent and pituri was bartered for such goods as boomerangs, spears, shields and ochre.

-Dubousia hopwoodii was collected from the Mulligan River region by the Wangka-Yutyurru, Wangkamadla, Wangkangurru and Yarluyandi peoples.
+Dubousia hopwoodii was collected from the Mulligan River region by the Wangka-Yutyurru, Wangkamadla, Wangkangurru, and Yarluyandi peoples.
 For trade, they mixed the dried and ground leaves and twigs with ash and packed the mixture into unique D-shaped woven bags made from vegetable fibre and human hair twine.
+Pituri carried for long distances to trade, and was found in a D-shaped dillybag collected in 1905 from Boulia in south-western Queensland.